 Jaz appeared with their meal as if the word ‘lunch’ caused it to happen.
 They ate for a while, commenting only on the food.
 Then Betty picked up from where she had been interrupted.

 “To get back to my reason for us going Dutch today, I have a question for you.
 Do you counsel boys who are or think they are gay?
-You must know why I’d be asking this, since I’m sure Jason told you that he’s gay.”
+You must know why I’d be asking this, since I’m sure Jason told you that he announced to us at dinner two nights ago that he’s gay.”

 “Yes, a significant part of the counseling that I do is with children who are gay or bi or transgender, or who are questioning themselves about their sexuality.
 Jason did talk to me about telling you and your family that he’s gay.
 It’s always a traumatic situation for a boy or girl when they tell their parents that they are gay.
 You had a difficult time accepting that Jason is gay?”